This week begins a new demonstration series: How to draw a dog in colored pencil.

 Preparing for Drawing

-And this is the lightened version.
-While the colors are diluted, the eyes, nose, and mouth are much easier to see and draw.
+The colors are diluted, but the eyes, nose, and mouth are much easier to see and draw.

 When the drawing met with my satisfaction and had the client’s approval, I transferred it to the paper by mounting it to the back of the drawing paper and transferring it on a light box.